pbrdmn/brd.mn/src/articles/mentors/index.md

 ## A new chapter

-The engineering department was expanding, and there were now ten teams.
+The engineering department continued expanding, and there were now ten teams.
 A new position was created for an engineering manager to support this growing organisational structure.

-Using [the Spotify model](https://www.atlassian.com/agile/agile-at-scale/spotify), we divided our Product and Engineering department into three tribes, each with three or four squads or teams focused on similar areas of the business.
+Using [the Spotify model](https://www.atlassian.com/agile/agile-at-scale/spotify), we divided our Product and Engineering department into three tribes, each with three or four squads focused on similar areas of the business.

 I was promoted to Engineering Manager and given responsibility for managing the engineers and delivery within the previous team I had been leading along with two others.